 Name of Spouse (if married or widowed)

 If no pre-planning has been done, necessary arrangements need to be made for the funeral service.
 These include:

 Scheduling the location, date and time of the visitation and funeral service

 Scheduling transportation arrangements

 A funeral director will guide you through all these steps, using your wants, needs and desires as a foundation to create a memorable funeral for your loved one.
 From here the funeral services can be personalized.
 Did your loved one have a favorite sports team?
 What was their favorite type of music?
 What activity was your loved one known best for?
-Recalling fond memories assists with the grieving process and will help honor the life of your loved one.
+Recalling fond memories assists with the grieving process and will help honour the life of your loved one.